devdeepak06/HabitTracker/README.md

 ## Intoduction

-This is a Habit Tracker Project which is work for track user habit for daily basis and weekly.
-This app will help you to create and maintain an awesome daily and weekly routine.
+This is a Habit Tracker Project.
+Which is used to track your work.
+You can add your work and track it.
+You can also see your work status.
+You can also change your work status.
+You can also delete your work.
+These are the 3 status of a habit:
+1. Done - Mark the habit as done for a day.
+2. Not done - Mark the habit as not done for a day
+3. None - User did not take any action on a habit for a day